starius/ScPrime/siatest/README.md

 - [testgroup.go](./testgroup.go)

-The Test Group subsystem to responsible for creating a group of `TestNodes` to form a mini Sia network.
+The Test Group subsystem to responsible for creating a group of `TestNodes` to form a mini ScPrime network.

 There is a `testGroupBuffer` that is used to control the creation of the `TestGroups` in order to reduce `too many open file` errors.